VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 > command, then these events are published when the repository saves the
 > aggregate instance.

+## Commands and Optimistic Concurrency

+A common scenario for commands is that some of the information included in the command is provided by the user of the system through the UI, and some of the information is retrieved from the read-model.
+For example, the UI builds a list of orders by querying the read-model, the user selects one of those orders and modifies the list of attendees associated with that order.
+The UI then sends the command that contains the list of attendees associated with the order to the write-model for processing.

+However, because of eventual consistency, it is possible that the information that the UI retrieves from the read-side is not yet fully consistent with changes that have just been made on the write-side (perhaps by another user of the system).
+This raises the possibility that the command that is sent to update the list of attendees results in an inconsistent change to the write-mode.
+For example, someone else could have deleted the order, or already modified the list of attendees.

+A solution to this problem is to use version numbers in the read-model and the commands.
+Whenever the write-model sends details of a change to the read-model, it includes the current version number of the aggregate.
+When the UI queries the read-model it receives the version number and includes it in the command that it sends to the write-model.
+The write-model can compare the version number in the command with the current version number of the aggregate and if they are different it can raise a concurrency error and reject the change.

 # Events and EventHandlers

 Events can play two different roles in a CQRS implementation.